How to play bar chords

 F bar chord

-When your F barre position is ready, you can shift it to the end of the neck without moving a single finger and get several chords (as you can see in the first picture).
+When your F position is ready, you can shift it to the end of the neck without moving a single finger and get several chords (as you can see in the first picture).

-The clamp technique on the bar chord
+The clamp technique

 bar chord position